-- exchanges information and basic educational material on trade issues;
+- exchange information and basic educational material on trade issues;

-- raises community awareness and debate through public events and activities and
+- raise community awareness and debate through public events and activities and

-- seeks to change trade and investment policy based on these principles
+- seek to change trade and investment policy based on these principles

-Whilst AFTINET does not sell fair-traded products for more information about companies that do please see our links page.
+AFTINET does not sell fair-traded products.
+But you can find information about companies that do sell them on our links page.